Farata/angular2typescript/README.md

-This is a repository for code samples for the upcoming book by Yakov Fain and Anton Moiseev <a href="https://manning.com/books/angular-2-development-with-typescript">Angular 2 Development with TypeScript</a>.
+This is a repository for code samples for the book by Yakov Fain and Anton Moiseev <a href="https://manning.com/books/angular-2-development-with-typescript">Angular 2 Development with TypeScript</a>.

 All code samples were upgraded to Angular 2.0 Final

-**IMPORTANT:** If you already have an older version of Node.js installed, upgrade it to the current one to avoid errors during npm install.
+**Reporting errors:**  If you'll run into a bug in the code, please open an issue at this repository.
+If you want to report errors or typos in the book text, please report it at the <a href="https://forums.manning.com/forums/angular-2-development-with-typescript">book's forum</a> in the Errata section.

 To start a new SystemJS-based project use the seed project from chapter 2.
 To create a new Webpack-based project use the seed angular2-webpack-seed from chapter 10.